close up of nettle (Urtica diotica) leaves

 Stir or poke with a chopstick to release air bubbles.

-Why complete coverage matters: Any herbs exposed to air can develop mold (though less likely than with other menstruums due to vinegar’s antimicrobial properties).
+Why complete coverage matters: Any herbs exposed to air can develop mould (though less likely than with other menstruums due to vinegar’s antimicrobial properties).

 Step 4: Seal with plastic lid